dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 # AWS Lambda for CodeCommit Pull Request to CodeBuild

-A process to trigger a CodeBuild job when a CodeCommit pull request is made This is achieved by setting an CloudWatch Event on the CodeCommit project for pull requests, and subscribing the lambda to it that will start the build
+A process to trigger a CodeBuild job when a CodeCommit pull request is made.

+This is achieved by setting an CloudWatch Events on both
+ - CodeCommit pull request state changes
+ - CodeBuild build state changes

+A lambda is created that subscribes to these events

+On pull request, the CodeBuild job will be started, passing some environment variables along with it that contain information about the pull request.
+These variables are then used on build state changes to post comments back to the pull request.

-A status and link are commented to the pull request when the build begins, and a success/failure comment is added after the build
+When the he build begins, its status and link to it are commented to the pull request.
+On success, a comment will be written to that includes a link to the artifact produced, if it is an S3 artifact.
+On failure, a snip of the logs from CloudWatch will be written as a comment back to the pull request.

 ## TLDR
 ```
 export CODEBUILD_PROJECT_NAME=my-codebuild-project
 export CODECOMMIT_REPOSITORY_NAME=my-codecommit-repo
 export CLOUDFORMATION_STACK_NAME=my-stack-name
+./formation/create

 export LAMBDA_NAME=my-stack-name-pullrequest-builder
-./formation/create
 npm run deploy
 ```